Hiren-marakana/NASA-REST-API/README.md

 # NOTE: Refer to Index.js to get below response from function

 * Call the NASA-API in Lambda function.
-* After receiveing the API response we get:
+* After receiveing the API response we able to read the below selected results as per reuirement:

   * The ID
   * The name of the Object